HexadecimalDevelopment/Blocky-Public/README.md

 # The Misadventures of Blocky
-This is releases for The Misadventures of Blocky
+This repo contains releases for The Misadventures of Blocky